OnroerendErfgoed/vue_component_library/MIGRATION.md

 Check that:

 - ✅ All components render correctly
+- ✅ All component names have the `Oe` prefix
 - ✅ Fonts are still loaded (included in library CSS)
 - ✅ Bundle size matches your usage
 - ✅ No console errors